Valentina Tereshkova was the first woman going to space and to celebrate the 54th anniversary, I wrote an interview simulation.

 - In June the 16th 1963, at 9:29 you left from the cosmodrome of Bajkonur (Kazakistan) and after almost threedays orbiting around the Earth for 49 times, you landed in a countryside not far from Karakanda on 19th of June at 8:20.
 There was also another mission simultaneously to yours… Am I wrong?

 You’re right.
 There was the Vostok 5 mission commanded by the cosmonaut Bykovsky.
 But he left two days before, on the 14th and he came back on earth three hours later.

-- Meanwhile you were orbiting, did you meet to each other?
+- While you were orbiting, did you get to see each other or communicate ?

 Yes, more than once: our orbits were very similar and we communicate through radio many times.